Memorix101/SharpQuake/ReadMe.md

 SharpQuake is a GLQuake rewritten in C# (.Net Framework 2.0) and using OpenTK library.

+Made by yurykiselev and Uze and brought to Github by Memorix101

 Building and running

 To build project successfuly, provide correct reference to OpenTK library (see References).